cudmore/bob-fiji-plugins/README.md

 ###Installation

 Download a .py file and copy the file into your Fiji plugins folder.
-If the plugin doesn't work, first thing is to try and use an older version of Fiji, the lifeline version is available [here][2].
+If the plugin doesn't work, first thing is to try and use an older [lifeline version of Fiji](http://fiji.sc/Downloads).
 I would suggest 'Fiji Life-Line version, 2013 July 15'.

 ####bAlignBatch

-Uses [MultiStackReg v1.45][3] to align a folder of .tif files.
+Uses [MultiStackReg v1.45](http://bradbusse.net/downloads.html) to align a folder of .tif files.
 Has options to align on 1 channel and apply alignment to the other channel.

 ####Batch Convert To 8bit